MICHIGAN CITY, IN

 VILLA PARK, IL

 This stunning station today serves as the home of the Villa Park Historical Society Museum and is open to the public.
 Gerber designed this building for yet another Insull interurban, the Chicago, Aurora, and Elgin.
 The CA&E ran from Chicago west through Villa Park to Wheaton, where it forked into branches fanning out toward its namesake cities.
-Passenger service ended in 1958, a victim of the Eisenhower Expressway, with the remaining freight operations gone by 1962.
-This English Tudor design from 1929 is similar to Gerber's very early work for the Northwestern Elevated Railroad, a predecessor of today's Chicago Transit Authority and the "L," especially his Tudor stations along the Ravenswood "L" line.
-Another CA&E station, though not designed by Gerber, is also in place just west on Ardmore Avenue in Villa Park.
-For details on the Villa Avenue depot see the Summer 1990 issue of First & Fastest magazine.
+Passenger service ended in 1958, a victim of the Eisenhower Expressway, with the remaining freight operations gone a year later.
+This English Tudor design from 1929 is similar to Gerber's very early work for the Northwestern Elevated Railroad, a predecessor of today's Chicago Transit Authority and the "L," especially his Tudor station at Kimball on the Ravenswood Line and the Uptown station at Wilson and Broadway before it was replaced by another Gerber, Beaux Arts design.

 SKOKIE, IL-DEMPSTER STREET STATION